Intelligent-Silicon/Windows11-PerformanceTips/README.md

 ### CPU Quantum

-Altering this will see the best performance gains.
+Altering this will see the best performance gains for even the slowest most basic of desktop or laptop computers.

-Tip: Hexadecimal values are always display in the format ```0x00000000```
+Tip: Hexadecimal values are always display in the format ```0x00000000``` or lead with ```0x```

 Tip: Decimal values are always displayed in the format ```0```, ie no leading ```0x```
 ```